dburian/transformer_document_embedding/README.md

 - `notebooks` - jupyter notebooks either showcasing something or containing some really experimental code
 - `paper` - latex source code of my thesis paper
+- `doc` - my research notes,
-- `log` - documentation logs for me
+- `log` - development logs (may contain some info but do not expect documentation),
 - `model` - repository of our new model, which resulted from our research

 ## Helpful sources